 - The gravity of the Sun holds the solar system together, keeping everything from the biggest planets to the smallest particles of debris in its orbit.

 - The core of the Sun: is considered to extend from the center to about 0.2 to 0.25 of the solar radius.
 It is the hottest part of the Sun and of the Solar System.
 It has a density of 150 g/cm3 at the center, and a temperature of 15 million kelvins, sustaining the nuclear fusion of Hydrogen into Helium.

 - Earth orbits the Sun from a distance of about 93 million miles.
 The connection and interactions between the Sun and Earth drive our planet’s seasons, ocean currents, weather, climate, radiation belts, and aurorae.

-- Photosphere: The brightest outer layer of the Sun is Photosphere, which emits radiation, and visible lights.
+- Photosphere: The brightest outer layer of the Sun is Photosphere, which emits radiation, and visible light.
 It consists zone of burning gases, it is an extremely uneven surface with a temperature on the outer side is 6000° K.

 - Chromosphere: a relatively thin layer of burning gases just above the photosphere is called the Chromosphere.